-Mr. Goldman has served as counsel for insurers in many of the country's most significant property insurance and class action cases.
-These include The Standard Fire Insurance Company v.
-Knowles (Supreme Court of United States holding that plaintiff's stipulation cannot defeat federal jurisdiction under Class Action Fairness Act); Travco v.
-Ward (Virginia Supreme Court upholding trial court's judgment that property insurance policies do not cover losses caused by presence of Chinese drywall); Sher v.
-Lafayette Insurance Company (Louisiana Supreme Court upholding the flood exclusion in Louisiana following Hurricane Katrina); Landry v.
-Louisiana Citizens Insurance Company (Louisiana Supreme Court holding Louisiana's Valued Policy Law inapplicable to certain Katrina-related claims); Johnson Gallagher Magliery LLC v.
+Among the more significant cases Steve has handled are The Standard Fire Insurance Company v.
+Knowles (the Supreme Court of United States holding that plaintiff's stipulation cannot defeat federal jurisdiction under Class Action Fairness Act); Verveine Corp. v.
+Strathmore Ins.
+Co., (Supreme Judicial Court of Massachusetts finding that COVID-19 does not cause direct physical loss of or damage to property under a property insurance policy); Butler v.
+Travelers Home & Marine Ins.
+Co., (South Carolina Supreme Court holding that repair costs allocated to labor can be depreciated under a property insurance policy); Travco v.
+Ward (the Virginia Supreme Court upholding the trial court's judgment that property insurance policies do not cover losses caused by presence of Chinese drywall); Sher v.
+Lafayette Insurance Company (the Louisiana Supreme Court upholding the flood exclusion in Louisiana following Hurricane Katrina); Landry v.
+Louisiana Citizens Insurance Company (the Louisiana Supreme Court holding Louisiana's Valued Policy Law inapplicable to certain Katrina-related claims); Johnson Gallagher Magliery LLC v.
 Charter Oak Fire Ins.
-Co. ( U.S. District Court, Southern District of New York granting partial summary judgment in favor of insurer in applying flood exclusion to loss of electrical power in lower Manhattan and precluding business income losses related to Superstorm Sandy power interruption) and Streamline Capital v.
+Co. (the U.S. District Court, Southern District of New York, granting partial summary judgment in favor of insurer in applying flood exclusion to loss of electrical power in lower Manhattan and precluding business income losses related to Superstorm Sandy power interruption); and Streamline Capital v.
 Hartford Insurance (refusing to adopt the time necessary to rebuild the World Trade Center as the "period of restoration" for WTC tenants).

-Mr. Goldman is a Fellow in the American College of Trial Lawyers, and is a prior chair of the Connecticut State Committee for that organization.
-He is also a prolific speaker on insurance coverage, litigation, and ethics matters and has published numerous papers on these subjects.
-In addition, he contributes to the firm's Property Insurance Coverage Insights blog.
-Mr. Goldman has been listed in The Best Lawyers in America© in the area of Insurance Law since 2006, and he was named the Best Lawyers® “Lawyer of the Year” in Hartford in the area of Insurance Law for 2011, 2016, and 2018.
-Mr. Goldman has also been selected to the Connecticut Super Lawyers list since 2006 and the Top 50 Connecticut Super Lawyers for 2009.
+Steve has been listed in The Best Lawyers in America© in the area of Insurance Law since 2006, and was named the Best Lawyers® “Lawyer of the Year” in Hartford in the area of Insurance Law for 2011, 2016, and 2018.
+He also has been selected to the Connecticut Super Lawyers list from 2006 to 2022 and the Top 50 Connecticut Super Lawyers for 2009.